ebigelow/ebigelow.github.io/CV/index.md

 #### Conference Papers

 _E.
-Bigelow_ and S. Piantadosi, “Inferring priors in compositional cognitive models,” (*pending submission*).
+Bigelow_ and S. Piantadosi, “Inferring priors in compositional cognitive models,” (*under review*).

 _E.
 Bigelow_, D. Scarafoni, L. Schubert, and A. Wilson, “On the need for imagistic modeling in story understanding,” in *Biologically Inspired Cognitive Architectures 2014* (oral presentation), Cambridge, Mass., USA, November 2014.

 #### Journal Articles

 T. Hu, _E.
-Bigelow_, J. Luo, and H. Kautz, “Tales of Two Cities: Using Social Media to Understand Idiosyncratic Lifestyles in Distinctive Metropolitan Areas,” *IEEE Transactions on Big Data*, (*under review*).
+Bigelow_, J. Luo, and H. Kautz, “Tales of Two Cities: Using Social Media to Understand Idiosyncratic Lifestyles in Distinctive Metropolitan Areas,” *IEEE Transactions on Big Data*, (*accepted*).

 _E.
-Bigelow_ and S. Piantadosi, “A Large Dataset of Generalization Patterns in the Number Game,” *Journal of Open Psychology Data*, (*under final review*).
+Bigelow_ and S. Piantadosi, “A Large Dataset of Generalization Patterns in the Number Game,” *Journal of Open Psychology Data*, (*accepted*).